 - (a) Separate document.
 A proposed order must be a separate document. - (b) Order Template.
 A party submitting a proposed order must use Local Form Order Template. - (c) Title.
-The title of a proposed order must identify the relief sought. - (d) Order to be submitted.
-If the court instructs a party to submit a new proposed order to reflect its ruling during a hearing, the new proposed order must be submitted to the chambers's email address.
-The same procedure must be used if the parties resolve a pending motion prior to the hearing and the calendar is marked "order to be submitted."
-The proposed order will be held for a 7-day objection period.
-If the parties seek immediate entry of the proposed order, they must inform the court in their email that they have filed Local Form Certification Concerning Order to be Submitted - (e) Objection period.
+The title of a proposed Order must identify the relief sought. - (d) Order to be submitted.
+During a hearing, if the court instructs a party to submit a new order to reflect its ruling, the new order must be submitted to the chambers's email address.
+The same procedure is used if the parties resolve a pending motion prior to the hearing and request that the calendar be marked "order to be submitted."
+The order will be held for a 7-day objection period.
+If the parties want the order entered immediately, they must inform the court in their email that they have filed Local Form Certification Concerning Order to be Submitted. - (e) Objection period.
 An objection to an order submitted under subdivision (d) must be submitted to the chambers's email address and served on all interested parties not later than 7 days after submission of the order.
 The objection must include an alternative proposed order.
-The court may conduct a hearing on the objection in its discretion.
+The court may conduct a hearing in its discretion.